-D.1 Problems Creating Oracle Database 12c
+D.1 Problems Creating an Oracle Database

-You must always use the BS2000 procedure INSTALL.P.SUPER to create a new database, because this is the easiest way to get a correct instance.
+You should always use the BS2000 procedure INSTALL.P.SUPER to create a new database, because this is the easiest way to get a correct instance.
 If you encounter problems during this process, then study the diagnostic output, correct, and run the respective part manually, or remove the partially created database, and rerun the whole process.